-There are times that your system may not be running efficiently or certain websites may not be responding as they should.
-It is a good idea to always start with clearing your browser cache to help ensure you are working with a clean system.
+There are times when your system may not be running efficiently or certain websites may not be responding properly.
+In such cases, it's a good idea to start by clearing your browser cache.
+This helps ensure you’re working with a clean system, allowing websites to load properly and function as expected.

 To learn how to clear your browser read the directions for your specific browser.

-NOTE: Internet browsers are constantly updating, which means the steps for clearing cache and cookies may be slightly different from the steps listed below.
-If you notice that the steps below do not match what's on your browser, it is recommended that you check the version of the browser you're using.
+Note: Internet browsers are regularly updated, meaning the steps for clearing cache and cookies may vary slightly from those outlined below.
+If the instructions provided do not align with your browser's interface, we recommend checking your browser version and performing a quick online search or referring to the official support page for your specific browser for up-to-date instructions.
 To learn what version of internet browser you are currently running or to download the latest version please click here.

 Chrome

-Click on the 3 horizontal dots under the “x” on the top right corner of the browser, then click on history.
+Click on the 3 horizontal dots under the “x” on the top right corner of the browser, then click on Delete browser data.

 Edge

 Click on the 3 horizontal dots under the “x” on the top right corner of the browser.
-Then click on History and then click on "Clear browsing data"
+Then click on History.

-Once those have been checked off then hit clear.
+Once those have been checked off then hit clear now.

 Firefox

-Click on the 3 horizontal lines under the “x” on the top right corner of the browser.
-Then click on options
+Click on the 3 horizontal lines under the “X” on the top right corner of the browser.
+Then click on History

 Once in that page scroll down till you see history and then click on this icon.